raquo/laminar-examples/README.md

-# Laminar Examples & TodoList Mini-App
+# Laminar TodoMVC & Examples

-This repo contains some very basic components using my [Laminar](https://github.com/raquo/laminar) reactive UI library for Scala.js.
+This repo contains a TodoMVC implementation and an assortment of random components using my [Laminar](https://github.com/raquo/laminar) reactive UI library for Scala.js.

-A few things to keep in mind:
-* Everything in this repo is half-baked, so far I didn't have any time for polishing things up
-* Nothing is consistent in terms of style.
-I am deliberately showcasing various Laminar features and patterns instead of using the same pattern over and over
-* Some things are rather contrived for the purpose of showing the harder way of doing things

-So in short, this is NOT a demonstration of how to write great Laminar app, it is merely a bunch of Laminar code that compiles and that you can easily work with to try out Laminar features and ideas.
+The **[TodoMVC](http://todomvc.com/)** example is decent Laminar code, except all its Scala code is deliberately put into one file for easier cross-reference.
+See `todomvc/TodoMvcApp.scala` for the implementation.

+The stuff in `oldstuff` is old.
+Duh.
+I should probably delete most of it.

 How to run: